-Miriam has nearly a decade of utility and energy industry experience, most recently as Power Supply Contracts Manager at MCE, California’s first Community Choice Aggregation Program where she managed MCE’s 2018 Energy Storage Request for Offer process.
+Miriam has over a decade of utility and energy industry experience, most recently as Power Supply Contracts Manager at MCE, California’s first Community Choice Aggregation Program where she managed MCE’s 2018 Energy Storage Request for Offer process.
 Other experience includes portfolio management for Pacific Gas & Electric (PG&E) Company procuring Resource Adequacy capacity and carbon compliance instruments.
 Before PG&E, Miriam provided customized research for members of Smart Electric Power Alliance (SEPA).
 Ms. Makhyoun also conducted market intelligence while at North Carolina Sustainable Energy Association (NCSEA).

 Selected Publications & Presentations

 - Value of Solar: Program Design and Implementation Considerations.
 Published by National Renewable Energy Laboratory and Smart Electric Power Alliance.
 2015.

 - Utility Solar Market Snapshot.
 Published by Smart Electric Power Alliance.
 2014.

 - Electric Utilities, Energy Storage and Solar: Trends in Technologies, Applications and Costs.
 Published by Smart Electric Power Alliance.
 2014.